What is SPICE Simulation?

 What is LTspice?

-LTSpice is a free simulation tool from Analog Devices, that runs on both Windows and Mac.
+LTSpice is a free circuit simulation tool from Analog Devices, that runs on both Windows and Mac.
 It’s an invaluable tool for electronic engineers, helping them develop a good understanding of a circuit’s behaviour prior to committing to manufacture.
-This article will look at some of the features of LTspice, along with tools that can enhance the use of LTspice in today’s designs.
+This article will look at some of the features of LTspice, along with tools that can enhance the use of it in today’s designs.

 What does LTspice provide to designers?